misiektoja/spotify_monitor/docs/configuration.md

 The `.env` layer applies to supported private keys such as `SP_DC_COOKIE`, `LASTFM_API_KEY`, `SPOTIFY_SCROBBLE_REFRESH_TOKEN`, `SMTP_PASSWORD` and `WEBHOOK_URL`.
 It also accepts the non-secret `SPOTIFY_SCROBBLE_CLIENT_ID` and `SPOTIFY_SCROBBLE_REDIRECT_URI` settings for externally managed runs.
 A target written directly after the command overrides `TARGET_USER_URI_ID`.
 Use `--config-file PATH` and `--env-file PATH` to select files explicitly.
 Use `--config-file none` and `--env-file none` to disable both automatic searches.
 See [Storing Secrets](#storing-secrets) for the search rules and supported keys.

-You may set `TARGET_USER_URI_ID` to a raw user ID, Spotify user URI or profile URL.
-A positional command-line target takes precedence over this configured value.
+Despite its legacy name, `TARGET_USER_URI_ID` accepts a complete Spotify profile URL, a `spotify:user:` URI or a user ID.
+A positional command-line target takes precedence.
 With a configured target you can start monitoring with:

 ```sh
 spotify_monitor --config-file spotify_monitor.conf